4ntoined/pokemonpy/README.md

 #### dexpoke.py
 This script turns somemons.dat into a numpy structured array that pokemon.py uses.

-The game is incomplete, an imperfect imitation of Pokémon by GameFreak, and is not completely bug-proof.
+The game is an incomplete, imperfect imitation of Pokémon by GameFreak, and it is not completely bug-proof.
 Also, it is ripe for optimization.
 There's a lot of repeated code (checking to see if a Pokémon needs to take poison damage is functionally the same as checking if a Pokémon needs to take burn damage, yet these things happen separately), and I'm sure a lot of what I've done here can be condensed using for loops and modularizing stuff with functions.
 But, as is, it works really well if you don't try to break it.

 Otherwise, yeah if any of this interested you at all please take it and run with it.
 I had a lot of fun writing and testing all this code and ultimately just playing a worse version of a game I already love.
 But also the more I add to this, the closer I get to the Sun, the more I realize how much more there is to do and fix and reconsider.
 Items!
 Abilities!
-P2P!
+PvP!
 Double battles!
 The Sun is so far away.
 But if _you_ can do that, any of that, any serious improvements on this stuff, I would actually literally love to see it.